Do I Need a Lawyer for Probate?

 The Probate Process

-Whether or not an estate has to go through probate depends on the laws of the state.
-Some states, for instance, have simplified procedures to transfer property if the estate doesn't have enough money or if the estate's worth is under a certain amount.
+Whether an estate has to go through probate depends on state law.
+Some states, for instance, have simplified procedures to transfer property.
+Small estate processes are typically available when an estate does not exceed a particular value.

 Testate vs. Intestate Probate

 If a person wrote a will, it means the person died testate.
-In these cases, the property will be transferred according to the instructions in the will.
+In these cases, the property will transfer according to the instructions or designations in the will.
 You can DIY a will specific to your state if you do not already have one.

-However, if the person died without a will (intestate), the state's intestate succession laws will be applied.
+However, if the person dies without a will (intestate), the state's intestate succession laws will be applied.
+Distributions occur according to the law of intestacy.

-If there is a will, the person who passed away will usually have named a specific person as an executor.
+If there is a will, the person who died will usually have named a specific person as executor.
 This person is in charge of managing the decedent's affairs.

 If, however, the decedent did not name an executor or if they died intestate, the court will appoint a personal representative to act as an executor.